The Digital Workplace in 2023: What Businesses Need to Know

 Employees are able to access data and business applications from anywhere, at any time, as long as they have an internet connection.
-This type of access empowers employees to stay productive from any location or time zone.
-In a recent Gallup State of the Workforce study, 91% of US employees that worked at least some of their hours remotely indicated that they hoped their ability to work remotely persisted after the pandemic.
+This type of access empowers employees to stay productive wherever they are.

 Companies that adopt a digital workplace and continue to make remote work an option for workers will likely see higher employee satisfaction, and a subsequent reduction in costly turnover.

 Automation is a type of digital transformation that frees up employees to work on more important objectives.
 For example, lifecycle management automation ensures that outdated content is automatically archived — no one has to keep an eye on expiration dates or manually archive content.

 Image: Happeo’s Lifecycle Management feature automatically archives obsolete content.